dbrumley/binary-editing-for-fuzzing/binary-intro/binary-intro.md

 ```

 The root directory contains all of the files and dependencies required for MAYHEM to invoke and run the binary we wish to test.
 This directory has been auto-populated with the dynamically-linked runtime dependencies for us.

+The `config.json` file contains auto-populated configuration information for MAYHEM, informing MAYHEM how to invoke and run our binary under test.

 We do need to modify the `config.json` file.
 Let's take a look at what's inside first.